CDLUC3/cdl-zk-queue/README.md

 ## Purpose

-This library provides utility classes for interacting with a Zookeeper queue.
+This library provides utility classes for interacting directly with a Zookeeper queue.

 ## Dependencies